Migratable 2.3.0

 • Ask your Migrator to load your migrations

-• Ask your Migrator to manage your current version
+• Ask your Migrator to perform versioned actions

-That final stage will result in your up/down SQL statements being issued as needed to transition from your current database version to your target one.
+That final Migrator step will result in your up/down SQL statements being issued as needed to transition from your current database version to your target one.
+This is supported by an automatically created/updated migratable_version table.

 Note about MySQL

 MySQL has a habit of silently committing structural changes (add column, create table etc) mid-transaction.
 You should therefore avoid using multiple statements in a single migration if any one of them is structural.
-If you do, and one of the other statements fail, the transaction rollback will fail to undo a structural change that is already applied.
+If you do, and one of the other statements fails, the transaction rollback may fail to undo a structural change that has already been applied in the current migration script.

 For developers working on Migratable itself